Aero A.26

-The Aero A.26 was a Czechoslovakian military reconnaissance biplane aircraft built by Aero Vodochody in the 1920s.
+The Aero A.26 was a Czechoslovak military reconnaissance biplane aircraft built by Aero Vodochody in the 1920s.
 It was Aero's last design to be based on the Hansa-Brandenburg B.I aircraft that the company had been building under licence during World War I as the Ae.10.

 It first flew in 1923 and a small series was built.
 They were later used in the Czechoslovak civilian aviation.